-Businesses in Alberta, Canada and the rest of the world are still adjusting to the new realities brought on by the COVID-19 (Coronavirus) pandemic.
+Businesses in Alberta, across Canada and around the world have been operating in this new normal brought on by the COVID-19 pandemic for some time now.
 There are a lot of factors likely impacting your business as a result, including government restrictions, decreased consumer demands, the implications of physical distancing and many more.

-Here are some considerations to help your business respond to Coronavirus.
+Here are some considerations to help your business’s ongoing COVID-19 response.

 1. Be proactive and flexible

 Once these procedures are in place, focus on looking ahead at what is (or might be) coming next.
 Centralizing decision-making is crucial to allow your business to respond quickly.
-Build in the flexibility required to pivot when necessary.
+Build in the flexibility required to keeping pivoting when necessary.

 Your organization's needs have changed from what they were even a week ago depending on the size of your business, the way it's structured or the industry you're in.
 You may have individuals or entire teams whose normal duties are no longer urgent, or in some cases even possible to perform.

-Get creative and think of ways to reach your customers remotely.
-For example, host webinars or tutorials, or offer curbside pick-up or free delivery of products.
-If you already distribute online, consider offering free shipping and highlight secure payment options to encourage customers who may be hesitant to transact digitally.
+If you already distribute online, consider offering free shipping and highlight secure payment options to encourage customers who may still hesitate to transact digitally.

 If you've yet to fully embrace the power of social media, now's the time.
 You can use social media as a tool to support employee and customer engagement, as well as to connect with other businesses.